 - The MPS Portfolios employ a dynamic approach to strategic asset allocation.

-- There is a lower fee assumption for WealthSelect funds based on the negotiating power of Old Mutual Global Investors.
+- There is a lower fee assumption for WealthSelect funds based on our negotiating power.

 - Taxation of the funds is different to the tax assumptions accounted for within the investment tools at wrapper level.